 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term care patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+This tells you the percent of short-term residents that experienced functional improvements, such as with activities of daily living.
 High levels of performance with activities of daily living typically correlates with superior rehabilitation.

 Scores for Daytona Beach, FL